 But God controlled the time clock.
 A local church congregation agreed to lead organizational efforts until the new nonprofit could be formed.
 The team made a bid for the 100,000-square-foot building.
 It was lower than the other bid, but the vision of a ministry center touched the heart of hospital leadership.
 In September 2005, the board accepted the ministry center proposal – a move the team saw as a confirmation of God’s leading.
 More confirmation came with a $40,000 gift that made up a shortfall at the deadline for the down payment on bank financing.

 City on a Hill opened May 31, 2006 with 12 ministries on site.
 As more ministries moved in over the years, we continued to renovate the building.
 City on a Hill has provided and continues to provide free incubator space to help fledgling ministries – a number of which have grown into significant regional programs.
 Today, the more than 40 ministries working at City on a Hill serve thousands of people in West Michigan, across the United States, and around the world.

 In addition to “serving those who serve others,” City on a Hill felt called to develop four ministries of its own to meet community needs.
 The Health Clinic provides medical care to uninsured and underinsured people.
 The Café offers low-cost or free meals to those in need and serves as a gathering place for ministry staff, clients, and neighbors.
-ATLAS is an adult mentoring ministry for persons in crisis.
+Doors of Hope is an adult mentoring ministry for persons in crisis.
 And Leader Renewal is a retreat and reflection space for pastors and leaders.